Specialise your knowledge

 Tuition fees are subject to change on an annual basis and will be charged at the appropriate fee for the year of enrolment.

 Academic entry requirements

-Completion of an Australian Qualifications Framework Level 7 Bachelor degree from an approved institution in either communication, education, international relations, political science, political studies, global studies, sociology, legal studies, criminology, psychology or humanities/arts, as well as business studies.
+Completion of an Australian Bachelor degree or equivalent from an approved institution in either communication, education, international relations, political science, political studies, global studies, sociology, legal studies, criminology, psychology or humanities/arts, as well as business studies.